Hunters face total ban on bringing trophy kills back to UK

 A source from Whitehall told the Mail on Sunday that this week the next steps will be outlined regarding the ban and they will be “comprehensive, robust and effective, delivering the promised change to help protect thousands of species.”

-Claire Thomas, the UK executive director of campaign group Humane International, told The Independent that while the ban is “extremely welcome”, the devil will be in the detail of the legislation.
+Claire Bass, executive director of campaign group Humane Society International (UK), told The Independent that while the ban is “extremely welcome”, the devil will be in the detail of the legislation.

 “The government has been promising this ban since 2019 and has been dragging its heels a bit but they’ve taken their time to hopefully get the deal right and hopefully it isn’t a ban full of loopholes that will allow the hunters to carry on with business as usual,” Ms Thomas said.